IshitaSuchdeva/IshitaSuchdeva/README.md

 "The technology you use impresses no one.
 The experience you create with it is everything."
 -------------------------------------------------------------------------------------------

-As a pre-final year Computer Engineering student, I am driven by a passion for learning and a commitment to leveraging emerging technologies to drive positive change.
+As a final year Computer Engineering student, I am driven by a passion for learning and a commitment to leveraging emerging technologies to drive positive change.
 I am eager to explore new avenues, contribute to innovation, and make a meaningful impact in the field.

-* 🧠  I'm learning Backend Development
+* 🧠  I'm currently working on Generative AI
 * 🤝  I'm open to collaborating on web development and ML/AI based projects

 ### Skills